cyber-dojo/versioner/README.md

 # cyberdojo/versioner docker image

-The docker `entrypoint` for a `cyberdojo/versioner` docker image simply prints a set of image-name, commit-sha, image-tag, and port-number, environment variables.
+The `entrypoint` for a `cyberdojo/versioner` docker image simply prints a set of image-name, commit-sha, image-tag, and port-number, environment variables.
 For example:
 <pre>